FanDuel Sports Network Florida: Programming

-FanDuel Sports Network Florida holds the regional cable television rights to the NBA's Orlando Magic and the Miami Marlins of Major League Baseball.
+FanDuel Sports Network Florida holds the regional cable television rights to the Orlando Magic of the National Basketball Association.

-FanDuel Sports Network Florida shares the broadcast rights to the aforementioned professional sports teams with Bally Sports Sun (with Miami Heat games transmitted to cable providers in South Florida, and Orlando Magic games aired exclusively on Bally Sports Florida in Central and Northern Florida.
-The two channels do not focus on one region of Florida, but simply distribute games in accordance with each team's territorial rights, with both cable channels maintaining exclusivity over regional broadcasts of Heat, Marlins, Rays and Magic games.
+FanDuel Sports Network Florida shares the broadcast rights to the aforementioned professional sports teams with FanDuel Sports Network Sun (with Miami Heat games transmitted to cable providers in South Florida, and Orlando Magic games aired exclusively on Bally Sports Florida in Central and Northern Florida.
+The two channels do not focus on one region of Florida, but simply distribute games in accordance with each team's territorial rights, with both cable channels maintaining exclusivity over regional broadcasts of Heat, Marlins (before 2026), Rays (before 2026) and Magic games.

-The Miami Heat and Tampa Bay Rays are televised on FanDuel Sports Network Sun, while the Orlando Magic and Miami Marlins are televised on FanDuel Sports Network Florida.
+The Miami Heat are televised on FanDuel Sports Network Sun, while the Orlando Magic are televised on FanDuel Sports Network Florida.
 Additionally, each network televises exclusive shoulder programming highlighting the team, players and coaches on the corresponding network.

+On February 3rd, 2026, the Miami Marlins and MLB Local Media announced the launch of Marlins.TV, replacing FanDuel Sports Network Florida for the broadcast rights of the Marlins.